DanielLarsenNZ/nodejs-express-range-headers/README.md

 You can [read the full Service Health advisory here][YS1Q-B88] (requires Azure Portal login to a subscription with Azure Front Door deployed).

+The stricter protocol implementation policy changes are being gradually deployed to Azure Front Door (AFD) PoPs (point of presence infrastructure nodes).
+When a request is made to an origin that does not respond properly to range requests, via an upgraded AFD PoP, the observed behaviour is that the AFD PoP will wait for approximately 75 seconds for the correct response (the correct amount of data as specified in the response header to be returned).
+When the AFD PoP fails to receive more data from the origin it times-out and returns all data it has received as an HTTP `206 Partial` response.
+The response in this case will never be cached.
+This may also cause an HTTP 499 error to appear in AFD logs.

 ## Advice & recommendations

 Accepting range requests is optional.
 Origin servers should be configured to either accept range requests (and respond correctly) or ignore range request headers and respond with a full (200 Ok) response.